-- Centurion shall be responsible only to repair or replace those items that are defective, in Centurion's sole discretion, upon examination by a Centurion authorized dealer's service department or Centurion's own factory personnel; - Centurion warrants its repairs and replacements only for the remainder of the applicable warranty period; - Centurion shall, in its sole discretion, fulfill its responsibility to repair or replace any defective item at its authorized dealer's service department; and - ◆ The owner shall be responsible for all costs associated with the transportation of the boat, towing bills, trailer or component part(s) to the authorized Centurion service department and for any return transportation. - Warranty Registration: Within seventy-two hours (72) of the first retail sale of a Centurion boat, the boat must be registered for product warranty purposes under applicable federal law, and the following steps must be performed in order to complete the warranty registration process for all Centurion boats: - ◆ Dealer is obligated to complete the warranty registration for the retail purchaser (boat owner) using Centurion's on-line dealer system.
-The warranty registration card signed by the boat owner, must be submitted in connection with the warranty registration for the boat owner. - ◆ Centurion should be notified promptly by owner of any change in address. - Note: This warranty is expressly conditioned upon the completion of the electronic registration to Centurion.
+◆ Centurion shall be responsible only to repair or replace those items that are defective, in Centurion's sole discretion, upon examination by a Centurion authorized dealer's service department or Centurion's own factory personnel;

+- Centurion warrants its repairs and replacements only for the remainder of the applicable warranty period; - Centurion shall, in its sole discretion, fulfill its responsibility to repair or replace any defective item at its authorized dealer's service department; - ◆ The owner shall be responsible for all costs associated with the transportation of the boat, towing bills, trailer or component part(s) to the authorized Centurion service department and for any return transportation. - 20 hour Inspection.
+Centurion Boats assumes no responsibility for the cost related to the 20 hour service.
+This is the owner's responsibility and is required to maintain the factory warranty. - Warranty Registration: Within seventy-two hours (72) of the first retail sale of a Centurion boat, the boat must be registered for product warranty purposes under applicable federal law, and the following steps must be performed in order to complete the warranty registration process for all Centurion boats: - ◆ Dealer is obligated to complete the warranty registration for the retail purchaser (boat owner) using Centurion's on-line dealer warranty system.
+The warranty registration card must be signed by the boat owner and scanned and submitted online in connection with the warranty registration for the boat owner. - ◆ Centurion should be notified promptly by owner of any change in address. - ◆ Note: This warranty is expressly conditioned upon the completion of the electronic registration to Centurion.
 This will enable Centurion to notify owners of any necessary performance or safety modifications to your boat, and to verify ownership in case a warranty claim is filed.